 Non-Regulatory Guidance – Supporting School Reform by Leveraging Federal Funds in a SWP (PDF)

-– SNS Under Title I, Part A (PDF)
+– Supplement, not Supplant Under Title I, Part A (PDF)

 ED's guidance for supplement, not supplant.
 To ensure that the Federal investment has a meaningful impact on the students the program is designed to serve, Title I, Part A includes a requirement that Title I, Part A funds supplement, and do not supplant, funds available from State and local sources for the education of students participating in Title I, Part A programs.